Anomalies, Representations, and Self-Supervision: Results

 \subsection{The effect of anomaly-augmentations}

 We now want to study how the addition of the individual anomaly-augmentations affects the anomaly detection performance.
 For this we use just $\loss_{\text{AnomCLR}}^+$ , however we expect the results with $\loss_{\text{AnomCLR}}$ to be similar.
-We use a representation dimension of $160$ and obtain the error estimate from just 2 runs due to the computational cost of the scan.
+We use a representation dimension of $160$ and obtain the error estimate on the runs with a combination of different CLR and AutoEncoder trainings.
+We train five different CLR models, and then train three separate AutoEncoders on each of these models, and take the average and standard deviation to obtain the error.

-We can see from \cref{fig:aug-scan} that the affect of the augmentations together results in the best overall performance.
+We can see from \cref{fig:aug-scan} that the affect of the augmentations together results in more or less the best overall performance.
 One thing we noticed is that it can be difficult to determine from the affect of individual augmentations, or subgroups of them, what the performance of all of them together will be.
-For example, in most cases if we take just the $m(x)$ augmentation, i.e. the multiplicity augmentation that simply adds reconstructed objects, we see that it alone decreases performance below baseline for three out of four signals.
-However when used in combination with the others it increases the performance.
-This is most clear for the leptoquark signal, where all augmentations taken individually result in a performance which is at or below baseline, but when taken together we get a significant boost in the AUC.
-We also see the interplay between the $m(x)$ and $\overline{m}(x)$ augmentations, since individually these augmentations do not seem to help much, but when they are both applied in the same optimisation we see a reduced error and in most cases better performance.
-When drawing conclusions here we should keep in mind that only two runs for each combination have been used to compute the mean and error estimation.
+For example, in most cases if we take just the $m(x)$ augmentation, i.e. the multiplicity augmentation that simply adds reconstructed objects, we see that it alone decreases performance below baseline for two out of four signals.
+However when used in combination with the others it either increases or has little effect on the performance.
+We can in fact see from this figure which augmentations are most advantageous for each signal.
+For the $LQ$ this is the $m(x)$ augmentation, for $h^0$ it is both the $m(x)$ and $s_{p_T}$ augmentations, for $A$ it is the $\overline{m}(x)$ augmentation, and for $h^+$ it is the $s_{p_T}$ augmentation.
+The important take away here is that in the case where we do not know what the signal is, including all augmentations will allow us to be signal-agnostic and retain the discriminative power for each signal type.